-Douglas Howe is a writer/speaker and contributor to Beliefnet's Idol Chatter blog, and also the owner of The HOWe Team, which provides leadership development solutions to executives and professionals in Cincinnati, Ohio.
+Douglas Howe is a speaker/author and contributor to Beliefnet's Idol Chatter blog, and studied Theology in Film at Fuller Seminary.
+He owns The HOWe Team, which provides leadership development solutions to executives and professionals around the country.

 Ellen Leventry is a longtime Beliefnet writer/editor and contributor to Idol Chatter.

 Nell Minow is Beliefnet's "Movie Mom" and reviews movies each week on radio stations across the country.